 The average income insurance policy is around $45 per month., however, the cost can depend on a number of factors, including monthly income, industry, smoker status, age, and pre-existing conditions.

-Yes, in fact, Income Protection Insurance premiums are the only insurance premiums which are tax deductable.
-However, premiums are not tax deductable if your policy is through your superannuation fund, and premiums are taken from your contributions.
-If you have a combined income and life insurance policy, only the premiums paid to protect your income are tax deductable.
+Yes, in fact, Income Protection Insurance premiums are the only insurance premiums which are tax deductible.
+However, premiums are not tax deductible if your policy is through your superannuation fund, and premiums are taken from your contributions.
+If you have a combined income and life insurance policy, only the premiums paid to protect your income are tax deductible.

 Income protection insurance ensures that you can continue to pay your bills and provide for your household if you cannot work due to illness or injury.
 Income protection insurance provides security and peace of mind, giving you time to recover without financial stress.
 Statistically, 28% of income protection claims are made as a result of accident – it can happen to anyone which Is why income protection insurance should be considered highly.

 Business Advisory is a service that links a business owner with an advisor to the same set of goals and keeps the business owner accountable to them.
 A business advisor provides expert knowledge and consultation on a range of topics such as business structure, internal process improvement, identifying opportunities for improvement or expansion, and improving communication within your business, just to name a few.

 It’s never too early to speak to a financial planner about your retirement.
 They help to ensure you don’t run out of money in retirement by structuring your wealth in the correct way, and work with you to achieve the lifestyle goals you have for your retirement.

 Financial advice is tax deductable, as long as the advice directly relates to earning an assessable income.